 - empathetic narratives in Medieval, Renaissance, Romantic, Modern and Contemporary Literatures and Languages;

 - empathy and equitable inter-connections in social relationships and inter-cultural representations.

-Contributions should focus on these areas of interest and conform to any of the three main sections of the journal: articles, book reviews and creative writing.
-Le Simplegadi follows a multilingual policy and contributes to linguistic diversity; articles in languages other than English are therefore welcome.
+Contributions should conform to any of the four main sections of the journal: Poetics, Articles, Book Reviews and Interviews.
+Le Simplegadi follows a multilingual policy and promotes linguistic and pluricultural diversity; contributions in languages other than English are therefore welcome.

 To facilitate the reviewing process, submit articles in RTF format to: firstname.lastname@example.org

-All submissions should be accompanied by a cover message including postal and e-mail addresses, telephone and fax numbers, and a brief biographical statement (max.
-100 words).
+All submissions should be accompanied by a cover message including postal and e-mail addresses, telephone and fax numbers, and a brief biographical statement.

 The deadline for submissions is 31st May 2019